Skip to Main Content

 An easement appurtenant involves two properties, where one property owner grants the other the right to use a portion of adjoining property.
 It is tied to the property itself, so it remains in place no matter who owns the property.

 For example: Several neighbors may share a path that runs through your property to a private beach.
 When you sell the home, the title will stipulate that the new owners must allow the neighbors access to the beach via that path.
-The same holds true for your neighbors — if they sell, the new owners of their homes may continue using the path.
+The same holds for your neighbors — if they sell, the new owners of their homes may continue using the path.

 The property whose owner granted permission for others to access it is called the dominant estate or dominant tenement.
 The properties whose owners are allowed to use the dominant estate are the servient estates or servient tenements.
 An easement appurtenant always favors the dominant estate at the expense of the servient one.